 Are you a tenant renting a home on an assured shorthold tenancy (AST) that started after 6th of April 2007?
 If so, your landlord must secure your rental deposit in a tenancy deposit protection scheme.

 There are three official deposit protection schemes in England and Wales.
 They are for landlords who rent out property or rooms.

-A TDP scheme can offer two different options:
+A tenancy deposit protection scheme (TDP UK) can offer two different options: